 This is just a basic fact.
 If you want to be successful in a particular avenue, you have to focus all your mental and physical energies on it.
 Even the extremely talented cannot get around this.
 No matter how naturally talented Michael Phelps or Michael Jordan may have been in their respective sports, they spent an astronomical amount of time training.
 This was time they couldn't put into the other realms of their life.

 I understand, you're probably not trying to be the world's greatest in your field, but I'm guessing most of you probably do desire being someone who is meeting their full potential at work and as a parent.
 In order to succeed at this, however, you have to be willing to put in the time and effort required.
 Equally important is that there are times when they can be way out of balance with one another.

 Let me give you typical stages adulthood to explain what I mean.

 This continued until my wife and I started our family.
 Having a child requires an incredible amount of time and energy.
 I remember those newborn days when we were were extremely sleep-deprived.
 I'm still not exactly sure how we were able to function.
 A person's mental state is shot without a sufficient amount of sleep.
-We aren't good at making decisions, our logic was a little fuzzy, we were argumentative, and we are more prone to making mistakes.
-In other words, we are a mess.
+We weren't as good at making decisions, our logic was a little fuzzy, we were argumentative, and we were more prone to making mistakes.
+In other words, we were a mess.
 Beyond this, babies require a lot more time and attention because they can do pretty much nothing without us.
 So, instead of taking on more at work, I took on less.
 My focus shifted from work to family.